Are You Bullying Your Own Child Without Knowing It?

 Clinical psychologist Ma.
 Lourdes “Honey” A. Carandang suggests a more effective alternative:

 “Greet your kids, then excuse yourself and go to your room.
 Change into comfortable clothing.
 Wash your hands and face.
 Then breathe,” says Carandang.

 This method allows parents to decompress and declutter their minds after spending a stressful day outside.
-It also helps parents pause and ready themselves for “mindful parenting.”
+It also helps parents pause and readies themselves for “mindful parenting.”

 Mindful parenting calls for acknowledging the fact that the stresses of the day are theirs alone.
 The anger and frustration they may feel must not be projected to their children.

 “The easiest thing is to project,” Carandang says.
 “If your boss scolds you, you take it out on your children.
 That’s normal, but we don’t want that kind of parenting.
 We want to be aware of our feelings and owning them.”

 Bullying your own child is about power you don’t have

 Carandang, who has been lecturing about bullying for 20 years, says bullying cuts across all sectors of society.

 “Bullying has to do with power over another,” she says.
 “A bully is a person who preys on someone whom he perceives to be weaker because he doesn’t have his own inner sense of power.”